petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/search-administration.md

 [Workflow Metrics](../../process-automation/workflow/using-workflows/using-workflow-metrics.md) are re-indexed via the application's dedicated settings menu.
 In the Global Menu, click _Metrics_ in the Applications &rarr; Workflow section, then open the Settings window (![Options](../../images/icon-actions.png)).
 See [Re-Indexing Workflow Metrics](../../process-automation/workflow/using-workflows/using-workflow-metrics.md#re-indexing-workflow-metrics) for more information.
 ```

+In Liferay 7.4 2023.Q4 and later (Update/GA98+), you can configure the mode of the re-index to avoid search downtime.
+To learn about the introduced _Concurrent_ and _Sync_ modes, see [Re-Indexing Modes](./re-indexing-modes.md).

 ### Re-Indexing All Content

-When you perform a full re-index, all search engine documents in the [system and company indexes](./elasticsearch-indexes-reference.md) are dropped and recreated from the database.
+When you re-index all content, all search engine documents in the [system and company indexes](./elasticsearch-indexes-reference.md) are dropped and recreated from the database.
 Elasticsearch's log prints `update_mapping` messages:

 ```json
 {"type": "server", "timestamp": "2023-01-10T14:33:04,513Z", "level": "INFO", "component": "o.e.c.m.MetadataMappingService", "cluster.name": "LiferayElasticsearchCluster", "node.name": "lr-es", "message": "[liferay-20097/mc59Scl8TJeuvcDR3y2W-g] update_mapping [LiferayDocumentType]", "cluster.uuid": "QnWxrpxaSUKF2upHDNWKkQ", "node.id": "thpwCzS_TvGgfVxQ-P_l9g"